ibm-cloud-docs/vpc/faq-vsi.md

 ## Can I access metadata about my virtual server instances?
 {: #faq-vsi-21}

-Yes, if your account is granted special approval, you can access the instance metadata service to get information about your VPC compute resources.
+Yes, if your account is granted special approval, you can access the metadata service to get information about your VPC compute resources.
 The metadata service is a REST API that you invoke by using a well-known URI to retrieve instance-specific information from the metadata server.
-For more information, see For more information, see [About Instance Metadata for VPC (Beta)](/docs/vpc?topic=vpc-imd-about).
+For more information, see For more information, see [About Metadata for VPC (Beta)](/docs/vpc?topic=vpc-imd-about).

 ## Can I use the same operating system image for more than one account?
 {: #faq-vsi-22}